2024 Schedule C Form and Instructions

 When to File Schedule C

-Schedule C is filed with your Form 1040, 1040-SR, 1040-SS, or 1040-NR if you operate a sole proprietorship or are a single-member LLC and need to report income or loss from your business.
+Schedule C is filed with your annual Form 1040, 1040-SR, 1040-SS, or 1040-NR tax return.
+If you operate a sole proprietorship or are a single-member LLC, you will need to report a profit or loss from your business.
 Form Schedule C is used to report all business income, expenses, and profits or losses for the year.
 If you earn income from self-employment, freelancing, or independent contracting, you must file form Schedule C to report that income, regardless of whether your business shows a profit or loss.

 For more details, refer to the IRS instructions for Schedule C. The Schedule C instructions will guide you through reporting your business income and allowable expenses.